 Staggeringly though, these spheres are on the UNESCO World Heritage List, as the best examples of stone sculptures from the Isthmo-Columbian area.

-They should belong on no itinerary or bucket list.
+They should belong on no bucket list.

 #10.
 Puerto Jimenez